river-veek/time-series/README.md

 ## How To Install and Run

-See Installation_Instructions.txt for a step-by-step install guide
+See installation_instructions.txt for a step-by-step install guide

+*Note: csv files used in this system MUST start with 1 header line which
+      describes what each column in the file represents*

 ## Software Dependencies